yao-laboratory/MotifCluster/README.md

 ### output:
 each output produces three output files: result.csv,  result_middle.csv, result_draw.csv
 then use the main functions step 2 command can produce the final score result
-## method 3:  union without merge clusters and with using weight information
+### Method 3:  union without merge clusters and with using weight information
 ### description:
 * This function can run union without merge clusters and with using weight information
 ### input: